Skip to main content

 Setting up a virtual office address with save office

-save office operates real commercial office addresses in seven US cities: Los Angeles, New York, Washington DC, San Francisco, Tampa, Wilmington Delaware, and Cheyenne Wyoming.
-Each address is registered as a commercial building with on-site mail handling, so it carries the USPS commercial classification rather than a PO Box or CMRA flag.
+save office operates real commercial office addresses in six US cities: New York, Washington DC, San Francisco, Tampa, Wilmington Delaware, and Cheyenne Wyoming.
+Every one of them carries the USPS commercial classification, because each is a working office building rather than a mail counter, and most carry no CMRA flag at all.
+Run any of them through the address checker and read the classification for yourself.

 Mail is scanned and emailed, and packages from USPS, UPS, FedEx, and DHL are received on-site.
 A new address is typically ready within 24 hours, which matters when an LLC filing or a bank application is waiting on it.
 Before committing to a city, run the address through the address checker, and if a business license is part of the plan, the business license rules guide covers which cities accept a virtual address at the local layer.